Star Trek V: The Final Frontier movie review

 Remember (like an hour ago) when I said the Klingon General Guy should talk to the Bored Klingon Captain Guy?
 They finally got around to that.
 Yeah, so Bored Klingon Captain Guy helped save Kirk after all.
 And, since the movie is almost over, they get around to the moral.

 “Maybe God is right here – the human heart.”

 Uhm, hey Kirk – there are other folks around who aren’t human.
 Spock is standing right fucking there and he’s only half human, you insensitive son of a bitch!

 So that’s the movie, but we have time for just one more scene.
-So guess how the movie ends.
+Guess how the movie ends.
 Guess.
-Just guess.
+Just.
+Fucking.
+Guess.